-Apple Unleashed event, House supply chain hearing, Tesla earnings top week ahead
+Tesla earnings, housing data and Apple's event top week ahead

 Wednesday 10/20

-Earnings to watch on Wednesday include Abbott Labs, Anthem, and Verizon before the market open and IBM and Tesla after the bell.
+Earnings to watch on Wednesday include Abbott Labs, Anthem, United Airlines and Verizon before the market open and IBM and Tesla after the bell.

 |Ticker